 Even if you’re starting small, you should have a clear understanding of the distribution and order fulfillment requirements that will evolve as you grow.

-After you’ve written your plans, be sure to spend a good chunk of time tweaking, refining, and evolving them over time.
+After you’ve written your plans, make sure to spend time tweaking, refining and evolving them over time.

-If you’re a small business, this is when you start laying the groundwork for future growth, and if you’re more established, this is how you expedite your growth trajectory.
+If you’re a small business, or even an online retailer, this is when you start laying the groundwork for future growth, and if you’re more established, this is how you expedite your growth trajectory:

-Even though the enormous list of digital marketing buzzwords can make your head spin, we’ll highlight the strategies and tools that have proven track records of results, along with some newer strategies to consider.
+Even though the enormous list of digital marketing buzzwords can make your head spin, we'll highlight the strategies and marketing tools that have proven track records of results and some newer strategies to consider.

-Now imagine each stage in that process includes notes about the specific marketing strategies you’ll employ to usher potential customers through that funnel.
+Imagine a sales funnel graphic that shows your customers' path from Awareness to Interest to Desire to Action.
+Each stage in this process should include notes about the specific marketing strategies you'll employ to usher potential customers through that funnel.